-Deadline to register for all SU independent or directed study courses: Wednesday, July 8 at 4 pm.
+Deadline to register for all summer independent or directed study courses: Wednesday, July 14 at 4 pm.
 Registration for any course will not be accepted after this date and time.
 Students must register prior to starting any directed study or independent study.

 For students with no existing SummerSession registration, registering for courses during the Add Period of that particular session constitutes a late registration.
 There is a $40 fee for late registration.